Tips for Organizing a Walking Challenge

 at Your Business/Organization/Church

 Workplace and community wellness programs are becoming increasingly popular.
-They can help build camaraderie and even help businesses save on healthcare costs while boosting employee productivity.
+They can help build camaraderie, boost employee productivity and reduce absenteeism as part of a workplace wellness program.
 Starting a walking group at your business or in your community can be a great way to build relationships and to encourage one another to achieve health and fitness goals.

 - Organize a wellness committee.
 A wellness committee is a group of people who provide guidance and support for the program.
 Learn more about wellness committees from the Centers for Disease Control and Prevention.